-I arrived at my new school the me that I had been.
-I was the gregarious, hilarious, obnoxious, tenacious and wild-haired boy.
-I started off with a bang.
-I adored the role of the ‘new kid’ presented a fun challenge to make new friends and to entertain more people.
+I arrived at my new school, the me that I had been.
+I was the gregarious, hilarious, obnoxious, tenacious and wild-haired new kid.
+And I started off with a bang.
+The role of the ‘new kid’ presented a fun challenge to make new friends and to entertain more people.
 It was my time to shine, or so I thought.
-Despite my optimistic wishes, the reality of the pack, of the hidden cruelty of hierarchal younglings, would soon present itself.
+Despite my optimistic wishes, the reality of the pack and the hidden cruelty of hierarchal younglings presented itself.

 “Tell me a joke,” he demanded.

-Not one to shy away from an opportunity to conjure a smile, I performed the most impressive joke from my repertoire.
+Not one to shy away from an opportunity to conjure a smile, I performed the most impressive joke in my repertoire.
 The sure thing.
 But, alas, no laughter came.

 “…That was not funny…”

 [OTHER_BOY]… you tell me a joke.”

 He tells a joke.
 The intimidating Brazilian guffaws, a hearty and earnest chuckle.

 “Well, it looks like you are not funny…

 And so it was.
 Death to the funny boy.
 But being funny is who I am, I thought.
 If I am not the funny boy, then which boy am I?
 The question plaqued me.
 It planted doubt, deep inside and as a result, over time, I learned to become a different boy.
 I became the computer boy, the hockey boy.
 And I grew up, as kids do, and changed.
 Bittersweet, and sad, but not yet my first death.

 In 2009, I was three years removed from High School.
 More a man than a boy, but still ever-changing in the confusion of early adulthood.
 As reproductive and social strategies failed, newer and bolder ones took their place, over and over again.
 Until one day everything changed.